Sobolev $(p,q)$-extension operators and Neumann eigenvalues: Sobolev spaces and composition operators

 In the geometric function theory composition operators on Sobolev spaces arise in the work \cite{VG75} and have numerous applications in the geometric analysis of PDE.
 Recall that the $p$-dilatation \cite{Ger69} of a Sobolev mapping $\varphi: \Omega\to \widetilde{\Omega}$ at a point $x\in\Omega$ is defined as

-The following theorem gives the characterization of composition operators in terms of integral characteristics of mappings of finite distortion.
+The following theorem, see \cite{GU25} and references therein, gives the characterization of composition operators in terms of integral characteristics of mappings of finite distortion.
 Recall that a weakly differentiable mapping $\varphi:\Omega\to\mathbb{R}^{n}$ is a mapping of finite distortion if $D\varphi(x)=0$ for almost all $x$ from $Z=\{x\in\Omega: J(x,\varphi)=0\}$ \cite{VGR}.

 \begin{thm} Let $\varphi:\Omega\to\widetilde{\Omega}$ be a homeomorphism between two domains $\Omega$ and $\widetilde{\Omega}$.
 Then $\varphi$ generates a bounded composition operator